Archive for the 'Entrepreneurs' Category

 World’s Biggest Challenges are its Biggest Market Opportunities

-Point: While many wring their hands over seemingly insurmountable problems, entrepreneurs roll up their sleeves and work on solutions.
+Point: While many people wring their hands over seemingly insurmountable problems, entrepreneurs roll up their sleeves and work on solutions.

-Story: Peter Diamondis, founder of the X PRIZE Foundation and Zero Gravity Corp., is particularly optimistic.
+Story: Peter Diamandis, founder of the X PRIZE Foundation and Zero Gravity Corp., is particularly optimistic.
 Seeing what small teams can accomplish with today’s technologies, he sees limitless opportunities.
 “A Maasai tribesman in Kenya today has better mobile communications than President Reagan had 25 years ago.
 If they’re on a smartphone, they have access to more information than President Clinton did 15 years ago,” he says.

 These achievements don’t get as much attention as bad news, because our brains are wired to hone in on anything that could threaten our survival.
 But above the din of disasters and terrorist attacks are the facts that more people have been lifted out of poverty in the last 50 years than the previous 500.
 The cost of food is 1/13th what it was in 1870.
 Even those living below the poverty line in many countries today have access to a telephone, toilet, television, air-conditioning and a car — things that Andrew Carnegie or John D. Rockefeller couldn’t have dreamed of a century ago.